 This disorder most often occurs in infants who were born very premature, have severe lung disease, needed a ventilator or oxygen for extended periods, or have inadequately developed air sacs in their lungs.

-Breathing may be rapid, labored, or both and the skin and/or lips may be bluish, all of which are signs of continued need for oxygen therapy or ventilator support.
+Breathing may be rapid, labored, or both and the skin and/or lips may be bluish, pale, or gray, all of which are signs of continued need for oxygen therapy or ventilator support.

 The diagnosis is based on how the infant is breathing and on how long the infant needed supplemental oxygen, a ventilator, or both.

 Treatment includes giving supplemental oxygen, using a ventilator if necessary, providing good nutrition, and giving medications if necessary.